Product management is the process of strategically planning, building, and improving a product or service. Learn how it works in this article.

 Eliminate manual tasks and streamline your operations.

 Product management can be applied in a number of ways.
 Some of the most common product management examples include the following:

 No matter what you’re working on, there’s no doubt that good product management is essential for success.

 Product management oversees the development and launching of new products.
 There are many skills needed for this role, including deep research, prioritization, empathy for customers, and storytelling.

-iAuditor by SafetyCulture is an excellent tool for managing everything from requirements gathering to Quality Assurance (QA) testing.
+SafetyCulture is an excellent product management software that can help facilitate better communication and collaboration between marketing, R&D, and other teams within the company.
+It also helps control everything, from requirements gathering, to Quality Assurance (QA) testing, and up to product launching and monitoring.
 This all-in-one operations platform can also help make the product management process more efficient and effective.
 Here are some of its features:

 Shella Marie Ang

 Shella Marie Ang is a content contributor for SafetyCulture.
 Cultivating her experience in social media marketing, virtual assistance, and SEO has helped her create compelling content for websites and blogs.
 Her medical background also has given her an edge when it comes to writing medical and health-related content.
 She loves reading in her free time and being around other creatives.